-Oxytocin is used in the pregnancy to accelerate abortion especially in the case of missed abortions and also in the case of expulsion of the hydatidiform mole.
-It is also used for ripening of the cervix before induction of the labour and in the case of uterine inertia.
+Oxytocin is used during pregnancy to accelerate abortion, especially in the case of missed abortion and the case of expulsion of the hydatidiform mole.
+It is also used for ripening of the cervix before the induction of labor and in the case of uterine inertia.

 Role of oxytocin in males

-The oxytocin receptors are found in the epididymis and in research it has been found to increase the motility of the sperm as well as the number of the sperm.
+The oxytocin receptors are found in the epididymis, and research has shown that it increases the motility and number of the sperm.
 It also helps in the conversion of dihydrotestosterone.

 Diagnostic role of oxytocin

-Oxytocin is used in the diagnostic tests contraction stress test and oxytocin sensitivity test, which are currently not routinely used.
+Oxytocin is used for diagnosis in the contraction stress test and oxytocin sensitivity test, which are currently not routinely used.

 Future therapeutic options

-Oxytocin is researched as a major trust producing hormone and in a lighter note has been tried as a love making hormone, confidence generating hormone and used in relationship counselling.
+Oxytocin is researched as a major trust-producing hormone.
+In a lighter note, it has been tried as a love-making hormone, confidence-generating hormone and has been used in relationship counseling.

 In lactation deficiency, the nasal spray formulations of oxytocin have been tried.

-Oxytocin nasal spray has been tested for a lot of social disorders in addition to depression.
+Oxytocin nasal spray has been tested in cases of depression and many other social disorders.
 It is currently in the clinical trials for a variety of psychiatric disorders like schizophrenia and autism.

 Side Effects and Contraindications of Oxytocin

-Available evidence shows that for the augmentation of a delayed labour, the high dose regimen of oxytocin will be reducing the length of the labour and also the number of cesarean sections.
-In addition, it also increases the vaginal birth which will occur spontaneously.
-Whereas in the case of induction of labour, the high dose and low dose have not shown any significant differences.
+Available evidence shows that for the augmentation of a delayed labor, the high dose regimen of oxytocin will be reducing the length of the labor as well as the number of cesarean sections.
+In addition, it also increases the vaginal birth, which will occur spontaneously.
+Whereas in the case of induction of labor, the high dose and low dose have not shown any significant differences.

-The contraindication for giving oxytocin include cephalopelvic disproportion, malposition of the foetus, hypertonic uterine pattern and any other contraindication for the vaginal delivery.
+The contraindication for giving oxytocin include cephalopelvic disproportion, malposition of the fetus, hypertonic uterine pattern and any other contraindication for the vaginal delivery.

-Atosiban on the other hand, an oxytocin receptor antagonist, can be used as a tocolytic in preterm labor.
-It is used as a tocolytic in the uncomplicated premature labour and it is available in Europe but not the United States.
-This is basically a second line of treatment after nifedipine (which is most commonly used for the preterm labour in between 32nd to 36th week).
+Atosiban, on the other hand, an oxytocin receptor antagonist, can be used as a tocolytic in the uncomplicated premature labor.
+It is available in Europe but not the United States.
+It acts as a second line of treatment after nifedipine (which is most commonly used for the preterm labor in between 32nd to 36th week).
 The efficacy of atosiban in a meta-analysis has been compared to that of beta agonists.

 ADH is synthesized in the suprachiasmatic nuclei of the hypothalamus.
 It should be noted that the secretion does not occur at the place of synthesis.
-The transportation of the synthesised hormone occurs to the posterior pituitary gland via the stalk.
-When the impulse for the secretion arises, the secretion occurs from the posterior pituitary.
+The synthesized hormone is transported to the posterior pituitary gland via the stalk.
+When the impulse for secretion arises, it occurs from the posterior pituitary.
 At supra-physiologic levels, ADH acts on V1 receptors to cause vasoconstriction, hence the term vasopressin.

 Function of vasopressin

-The primary function of the vasopressin is to function in the retirement of the water in the body and the construction of the blood vessels.
-ADH release normally occurs following stimulation of osmoreceptors usually due increased plasma osmolality.
+Vasopressin’s primary function is in the retirement of the water in the body and the construction of the blood vessels.
+ADH release normally occurs following stimulation of osmoreceptors, usually due to increased plasma osmolality.
 ADH acts on V2 receptors at the distal kidney tubule and the collecting duct by causing insertion of aquaporin channels, thus increasing their permeability to water.

-The resulting increased permeability of the collecting ducts causes reabsorption of water to occur as water enters the hypertonic interstitium of the renal pyramids, thus concentrating the urine.
+The resulting increased permeability of the collecting ducts causes reabsorption of water to occur.
+Water enters the hypertonic interstitium of the renal pyramids, thus concentrating the urine.
 In the absence of ADH, the urine is hypotonic to plasma (dilute urine), urine volume is increased, and there is net water loss leading to increased osmolality of body fluids.

 Other functions of vasopressin

 - Though most of the vasopressin is released into the blood vessels from the posterior pituitary, some amount is released directly into the brain.
-This raises the question about the other important role of vasopressin in many other complex social behaviours and maternal responses (areas still to be explored).
+This raises the question about the importance of vasopressin in many other complex social behaviors and maternal responses (areas still to be explored).

-- The vasoconstriction function of the vasopressin, though not of great significance in effect in normal health individuals, plays an important role in hemorrhage patients with shock.
-The compensation by means of vasoconstriction results in an increase in the pressure by means of increasing the peripheral vascular resistance.
+- The vasoconstriction function of vasopressin, though not of great significance in effect in normal healthy individuals, plays an important role in hemorrhage patients with shock.
+The compensation by means of vasoconstriction results in pressure increase due to raising the peripheral vascular resistance.

 - Vasopressin also plays an important role in the circadian rhythm.
 It also has its effect on the release of corticosteroids from the adrenal gland (along with the CRH).

-The decrease in the secretion of the vasopressin or alteration in the effect of the vasopressin in the kidney result in a characteristic disease known as diabetes insipidus.
+The decrease in vasopressin secretion as well as the alteration in the effect of vasopressin in the kidney result in a characteristic disease known as diabetes insipidus.

-The increase in the secretion leads to hyponatremia and when it occurs as a result of hypovolemia it would lead to the hypovolemic hyponatremia.
-In addition to this, there exists euvolemic hyponatremia as well as hypervolemic hyponatremia, which occurs in the diseased state such as nephrotic syndrome and failure of the heart.
+The increased secretion leads to hyponatremia, and when it occurs as a result of hypovolemia, it would lead to the hypovolemic hyponatremia.
+In addition to this, there exist euvolemic hyponatremia as well as hypervolemic hyponatremia.
+The latter occurs in conditions such as nephrotic syndrome and failure of the heart.

-The inappropriate secretion of the SIADH in the case of euvolemic hyponatremia is known as syndrome of Inappropriate antidiuretic hormone secretion.
-The causes include most characteristic the small cell carcinoma of the lung and also due to a number of drug such as SSRI, tricyclic antidepressants.
+The inappropriate secretion of the SIADH in the case of euvolemic hyponatremia is known as Syndrome of Inappropriate antidiuretic hormone secretion.
+The causes include small cell carcinoma of the lung as well as a number of drugs such as SSRI and tricyclic antidepressants.